 Compatible with all TMC AquaRay LED Products

-This is important as PWM is effectively turning the LEDs on and off very quickly (faster than the eye can see) so there is no change to the spectral output as opposed to using current reduction used by many competing brands of LED controllers.
+This is important as PWM is effectively turning the LEDs on and off very quickly (faster than the eye can see) so there is no change to the spectral output or wasted heat energy as opposed to using current reduction used by many competing brands of LED controllers.

 2 Year Warranty